 Labor Unions — a Broad Definition

 Importantly, “union” anti-discrimination protections apply to any group or organization intending to improve labor conditions and help employees bargain collectively.
 For example, if a group of non-union employees decides to meet every weekend to discuss their workplace conditions and how to negotiate to improve such conditions, the employer cannot take adverse employment actions against said employees.

 Texas law protects persons from being denied employment, or from otherwise being subject to adverse employment actions, on the basis of their participation or non-participation in a labor union.
 Discrimination claims brought on the basis of one’s status as a union member (or participation therein) can be rather complicated to litigate.
-Here at Berg Plummer Johnson & Raval, LLP, our Houston union lawyers have represented both employees and employers in such actions, and are well-equipped to handle interrelated union and employment issues as they arise.
+Here at Berg Plummer Johnson & Raval, LLP, our Houston union attorneys have represented both employees and employers in such actions, and are well-equipped to handle interrelated union and employment issues as they arise.

 Litigation can have significant consequences for both employees and employers.
 Employees may be wrongfully and unjustifiably denied the right to work on the basis of their union participation or non-participation, thus locking them out of employment for an extended period and putting them at grave financial risk.
 Meanwhile, employers may be exposed to damages and reputation loss if the lawsuit is not handled effectively.

 Our Houston union lawyers are ready to fight for your rights.
 Budget may be a concern when it comes to litigating a discrimination claim, however, at Berg Plummer Johnson & Raval, LLP, we work closely with our clients to develop fee arrangements that are customized to their particular legal objectives and resource constraints.
 Call us at (713) 526-0200 or contact us online to schedule a consultation and explore your legal options.